 This post is also available in: Español (Spanish)

-Whether it’s because of tight parking spots, busy parking lots, narrow side streets, tight corners, even avoiding bicycles or animals, a hit and run crash occurs ever single minute here in the U.S. according to the AAA Motor Club.
-It is not uncommon to have someone come into our office and say, “someone hit my parked car” or “I got hit by a car, and they drove off – What can I do?”
+If you have been in a car accident and the person who hit your vehicle left the scene – they are still liable!
+There is still help available to you.
+Hit and run crashes occur every single minute here in the U.S. according to the AAA Motor Club.
+It is not uncommon to have someone come into our office and say, “someone hit my car” or “I got hit by a car, and they drove off – What can I do?”

 Now not every hit & run is tragic, but many are.
-Illinois requires an uninsured motorist to carry personal injury coverage specifically, but they don’t have that same requirement to carry property damage coverage; the latter is optional to insurers.
-If you have damage to your property because of a hit & run, you have a right to compensation, and it will likely require legal intervention on your behalf to get that.
+Illinois requires an uninsured motorist to carry personal injury coverage specifically, you have a right to compensation, and it will likely require legal intervention on your behalf to get that.

-When your car (or other property) is damaged, and the perpetrator runs off, it creates all kinds of challenges.
-In the most common case, hit and run against a vehicle, it often leads to the victim having to sort out car repairs, rental cars.
+When your car is damaged and you are injured, and the perpetrator runs off, it creates all kinds of challenges.
+In the most common case, hit and run against a vehicle, it often leads to the victim having to sort out car repairs, rental cars, and often medical care.
 If you are fortunate enough to have details of the vehicle that did the hit and run, then you have the dread of dealing with their insurance company.
 This is where having an attorney experienced in hit and run accidents will prove valuable.

 Though not all hit-and-run accidents end in tragedy, fatal hit-and-run crashes were reported as being on the rise in the U.S… According to the Illinois Department of Transport (IDOT) in 2016, there were more than 1,900 fatal hit-and-run crashes nationwide, and 69 of those happened in Illinois.
 Most of those tragic victims were bicyclists and pedestrians.
 If you are a cyclist, make sure you check out our series on bike safety.